 Does this policy contain a graded death benefit, and if so, can I see what it says exactly?

-With this information in hand, you’ll then be able to accurately compare the different life insurance policies that you’re being offered and make an INFORMED decision, which is sure to help you find the “best” life insurance policy for you.
+With this information in hand, you’ll then be able to accurately compare the different life insurance policies you’re being offered and make an INFORMED decision, which will help you find the “best” life insurance policy for you.

 And the great thing is…

 If you call IBUSA, we specialize in helping folks find quality final expense insurance policies and know which ones “tend” to provide the industry’s best coverage!
-So give us a call and let us show you what we can do for you!
+So call and let us show you what we can do for you!